Why trying to be visible is hurting your business

 So I’ve concluded is that for someone who is highly sensitive or introverted, trying to be “visible” is not the answer.

 In fact once I thought about it the idea of needing to be more visible started to feel very similar to needing to “close the sale” in a sales conversation.
-It’s “all about us” and what we should be doing, rather than all about the client and what they need.
+It’s very “all about us” and what we should be doing, rather than all about the client and what they need.
 As a heart-centred business owner, you have very probably gone into business because you feel called to make a difference to other people.
 You want to serve.
 You want to care.
 You want to give.
-And, yes, you want to get paid for that so that you can make a living doing what you love.
+You want to help.
+And, yes, you want to get paid for all of that so that you can make a living doing what you love.
 So doing things for others is usually easier than doing things for your own benefit.

 So here is how I suggest you go about reaching more people: